The growth of our towns and cities has led to an increased number of wildlife coming into urban areas to seek food and habitat.

 The Legal Stuff

 With some wildlife species, there are strict regulations that must be followed when attempting to control them.
-The Wildlife and Countryside Act 1981, plus other regulations make it a criminal offence to kill or injure a protected species, capture a protected species, or to destroy, damage or disturb its habitat.
+The Wildlife and Countryside Act 1981, plus other regulations make it a criminal offence to kill or injure a protected species, capture a protected species, or destroy, damage, or disturb its habitat.
 It’s also illegal to injure or kill a protected species unless this is done under licence.

 Contact Us Now